 Students begin their foundation programme in September.
 The academic year is divided into two 12-week teaching semesters followed by a six-week examination period in May and early June.
 Examination results are available in late June.

 Students on our Science and Engineering Degrees with Foundation have formal teaching comprising of the following:

 In addition you will have regular coursework and assignments to complete.
 You will attend lectures, tutorials, workshops and practicals for approximately 25 hours per week.
 For every hour spent at university you will be expected to complete additional hours of independent study.
 Your individual study time could be spent preparing for, or following up on formal study sessions; reading; assessing data from experiments; completing lab reports; and revising for examinations.

-You will take eight modules and an academic advisor will assist you in choosing these.
+You will take eight modules during your foundation year, including a range of tailored modules for your subject area and at least two Maths modules.
 Your compulsory modules will depend on the degree programme you intend to follow after the foundation year.

 You must achieve an overall mark of 40% or above to pass a module.
 The overall mark in most modules is based on your performance in both the examination and coursework, the weighting of these two components typically being 70% for the examination and 30% for the coursework.

-You need to pass six of the eight modules (including Communication in Science and Technology) to pass our foundation programmes.
+You need to pass seven of the eight modules (including Communication in Science and Technology) to pass our foundation programmes.